yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/coding-style.md

 Name protobuf structures and enums with a `PB` suffix.
 This is for the following reasons:

 * Better "greppability" (searchability) means fewer false positive results when searching for `TableTypePB` and not `TableType`.
-* It is possible to have structs and classes with the same name, but without PB suffix for usage in the code.
+* It's possible to have structs and classes with the same name, but without PB suffix for usage in the code.
-* It is possible to have enum wrappers similar to `YB_DEFINE_ENUM` with the same name as the protobuf enum, but without the PB suffix.
+* It's possible to have enum wrappers similar to `YB_DEFINE_ENUM` with the same name as the protobuf enum, but without the PB suffix.